orb-community/orb/RFCs/2021-04-16-5-orb-data-model.md

 ## Orb Data Model

 Orb manages pktvisor configuration in a central control plane.
-The only configuration that remains at the edge with the agent are the Tap configuration (ns1labs/pktvisor#75) and edge Tags configuration (below) because they are host specific.
+The only configuration that remains at the edge with the agent are the [Tap configuration](https://github.com/orb-community/pktvisor/blob/develop/RFCs/2021-04-16-75-taps.md) and edge Tags configuration (below) because they are host specific.

 ### Tags and Group Configurations